 -

-is usually presented at an angle for comfortable viewing.
+set.
+This is usually presented at an angle for comfortable

-It may also be mounted in a vertical position such as on
+viewing.
+It may also be mounted in a vertical position

-a trinocular or dual-view microscope for either a second
+such as on a trinocular or dual-view microscope for

 Top